JalenBuilds case study · platform Proof jalenbuilds.com/project/domainpilot-platform

 The business problem.

-Operators running research, scoring, or routing workflows across spreadsheets and browser tabs are keeping the process alive by hand.
-DomainPilot turns repeated operator decisions into one narrow system with visible routing, scoring, and reporting — so the workflow lives in software, not in someone's memory.
+Teams running research, scoring, or routing workflows across spreadsheets and browser tabs are keeping the process alive by hand.
+DomainPilot turns repeated decisions into one narrow system with visible routing, scoring, and reporting — so the workflow lives in software, not in someone's memory.

 § 02 System constraints